pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 **Rocket 1:**
 - Thrash
-  - If you get paralyzed use a paralyze heal
+  - If you get paralyzed use a paralyze heal after the fight
 - Get the Key Card

 **Rival:**